divyasonara7/Capgo/README.md

 ### How to test Live updates of Installed app Using Manual way of Capgo

-step 1: above command run application into android studio. and application is ruuning.
+step 1: `quasar dev -m capacitor -T android` command run application into android studio. and application is ruuning.

 go to android studio -> Build ->  Build Bundle(s)/APK(s) -> Build APK(s)